Student Services Building

 A local counselor from the Educational Opportunity Center (EOC) will be available to assist students with the FAFSA (Free Application for Federal Student Aid) on the Walters State Morristown Campus each Wednesday.
 There is no charge for this service.
 Please call 423-585-6811 to schedule your appointment now.
 The 2015-2016 FAFSA will be available starting January 1, 2015 and appointments will go quickly.

-The Financial Aid census Date for the Fall 2015 term is September 6th or the 14th day of the full term.
+The Financial Aid census Date for the Spring 2016 term is February 1st or the 14th day of the full term.
 As a result, if your enrollment status changes due to adding or dropping of courses thru this date awards will be adjusted accordingly.
-However, keep in mind that the last day to add courses is August 28th.
+However, keep in mind that the last day to add courses is January 22nd.
 Students are strongly encouraged to always check with the Financial Aid office prior to adjusting their schedule.
 Review the examples below to see how this change may impact your award:

 The student award would increase from $2166 to $2888.

-The student has attended all courses registered for but on September 6th the student decides to drop two courses or 6 credit hours which will reduce the students enrollment status from 12 credit hours (full time) to 6 credit hours (half-time).
+The student has attended all courses registered for but on February 1st the student decides to drop two courses, or 6 credit hours, which will reduce the students enrollment status from 12 credit hours (full time) to 6 credit hours (half time).

 The student award would decrease from $2888 to $1444.